sake92/notes/clean_code.md

 1. Don't use **magic constants**.
 Always make a variable.
 Easier to refactor later!
 1. Use descriptive names: `userPhone`, `customerId`..
 Don't make me guess!
 1. Don't prefix interfaces with `I`, e.g. `IMyService`..
-Why should a user care that's an interface???
+Why should a user care that it is an interface???
+That's the **whole point of interface**, to *abstract away the details*
 1. You can use single-letter name but only in a **narrow context**, lambda or a for loop..
 1. Don't encode type in the name, e.g. `userString`...
 We have compilers now!
 1. Be **consistent**!
 If you used `UserRepo::findByName()`, don't make `UserRepo::getByEmail()`.. it's confusing and rude! :D